matthewjohnson18/Inland_water_CH4/ReadMe_Lake_CH4_emission.txt

 All gridded input and output at 0.25 x 0.25 degrees (720 lat, 1440 lon) This README provides details for the input/output for scripts run to produce baseline and an example future climate scenario (SSP5, 2080-2099) global gridded lake CH4 emissions

+Example output:
-For those reviewers that do not have access to MATLAB, we have also uploaded excel files with results from the scripts to help review the codes:
+For those that do not have access to MATLAB, we have also uploaded excel files with results from the scripts:
 Baseline_Annual_Lake_Methane_Emissions_D+E.xlsx: annual baseline diffusion+ebullition gridded lake CH4 emission totals.
 Variables include:
 - Lake type 1 (thermokarst) CH4 emissions (g m-2 yr-1)
 - Lake type 2 (glacial/postglacial) CH4 emissions (g m-2 yr-1)